salesforcecli/plugin-lightning-dev/messages/lightning.dev.app.md

 # trust.local.dev.server

 Note: Your desktop browser requires additional configuration to trust the local development server.
 See the documentation for more details.

-# certificate.installation.notice

-To use local preview on your device, you have to install a self-signed certificate on it.
-If you previously set up a certificate for your device, you can skip this step.

-# certificate.installation.skip.message

-Do you want to skip this step

-# certificate.installation.description

-Before proceeding, install the self-signed certificate on your device.
-The certificate file is located at

-`%s`

-To install the certificate, follow these steps:

-%s

-# certificate.installation.steps.ios

-1. Drag and drop the file onto your booted simulator.
-2. Click `Allow` to proceed with downloading the configuration file.
-3. Click `Close` and navigate to `Settings > General > VPN & Device Management > localhost`.
-4. Click `Install` in the title bar, in the warning window, and on the install button.
-5. In the `Profile Installed` view, confirm that the profile displays `Verified` and then click `Done`.
-6. Navigate to `Settings > General > About > Certificate Trust Settings`.
-7. Enable full trust for `localhost`.
-8. In the resulting warning pop-up, click `Continue`.

-# certificate.installation.steps.android

-1. Drag and drop the file onto your booted emulator.
-2. %s
-3. Navigate to the certificate file from step 1.
-(It's usually located in `/sdcard/download`).
-4. Follow the on-screen instructions to install it.
-5. Click `User credentials` under `Credential storage` and verify that your certificate is listed there.
-6. Click `Trusted credentials` under `Credential storage`.
-Then click `USER` and verify that page lists your certificate.

-# certificate.installation.steps.android.nav-target-api-24-25

-Navigate to `Settings > Security` and click `Install from SD card` under `Credential storage`.

-# certificate.installation.steps.android.nav-target-api-26-27

-Navigate to `Settings > Security & Location > Encryption & credentials` and click `Install from SD card` under `Credential storage`.

-# certificate.installation.steps.android.nav-target-api-28

-Navigate to `Settings > Security & Location > Advanced > Encryption & credentials` and click `Install from SD card` under `Credential storage`.

-# certificate.installation.steps.android.nav-target-api-29

-Navigate to `Settings > Security > Encryption & credentials` and click `Install from SD card` under `Credential storage`.

-# certificate.installation.steps.android.nav-target-api-30-32

-Navigate to `Settings > Security > Encryption & credentials` and click `Install a certificate` under `Credential storage`.
-Click `CA certificate`, and then click `Install anyway`.

-# certificate.installation.steps.android.nav-target-api-33

-Navigate to `Settings > Security > More security settings > Encryption & credentials` and click `Install a certificate` under `Credential storage`.
-Click `CA certificate`, and then click `Install anyway`.

-# certificate.installation.steps.android.nav-target-api-34-up

-Navigate to `Settings > Security & Privacy > More security & privacy > Encryption & credentials` and click `Install a certificate` under `Credential storage`.
-Click `CA certificate`, and then click `Install anyway`.

-# certificate.waiting

-After you install the certificate, press any key to continue...

 # mobileapp.notfound